Arielcchy/workoutGears/README.md

 # <a href="https://github.com/rhildred/ES6OrderBot" target="_blank">ES6 Order Bot</a>

-I got the user interface for the web from a student of mine, Pat Wilken.
+I got this file from rhildred, the user interface for the web from a student of rhildred, Pat Wilken.

 To run: